Focus and Scope

 Peer Review Process

-All articles accepted for publication in ACME must meet the highest standards of scholarly peer review, bearing in mind that "highest standards" may mean many different things to ACME Editors depending upon the content, context, aims, and goals of each respective submission.
-ACME editors encourage an open, constructive, and convivial review process.
+Central to the political project of ACME is our rigorous, constructive, and convivial review process.
+All articles accepted for publication in ACME must meet the highest standards of scholarly peer review, bearing in mind that ‘highest standards’ may mean different things depending upon the content, context, form, aims, and goals of each respective submission.

 Open Access Policy